jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (ii) employment that are anticipated to be provided or reduced; and (b) if practicable, quantify the benefits and costs referred to in paragraph (a); and (c) assess the risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the provisions.
+(2A) A proposal that includes rules that control fishing in the coastal marine area must also include an assessment of the impact of the rules on fishing (within the meaning of section 2B).
+The assessment—
+  (a) must examine whether, and the extent to which, the rules would—
+    (i) affect the ability of local communities to take fish, aquatic life, or seaweed for non-commercial purposes; and (ii) affect the ability of persons with a commercial interest in a species or stock to take their annual catch entitlement within the quota management area for that species or stock and have an impact on quota owners for that species or stock within the quota management area; and
+    (iii) affect the ability of persons with a fishing permit for non-quota management species or stock to exercise their right to take fisheries resources under the permit; and
+  (b) must examine—
+    (i) the location of the rules within the region; and (ii) the extent to which the rules will exclude fishing; and (iii) the extent to which fishing could be carried out in other areas; and (iv) the extent to which the rules will increase the cost of fishing; and (v) any other controls on fishing within the region or the relevant quota management area that are imposed under this Act, the Fisheries Act 1996, or other legislation; and
+    (vi) the overall impact that those other controls and the rules will have on fishing; and (c) may examine any other relevant factor.
+(2B) The requirement in subsection (2A) for the assessment to examine the matters described in subsection (2A)﻿(a) and (b) applies to the extent that information relating to those matters is reasonably available.
 (3) If the proposal (an amending proposal) will amend a regional policy statement, plan, or change that is already proposed or that already exists (an existing proposal), the examination under subsection (1)﻿(b) must relate to—
   (a) the provisions and objectives of the amending proposal; and (b) the objectives of the existing proposal to the extent that those objectives—